 Your answer to this question – to this opportunity – isn’t a simple yes or no. The answer is, “How does this opportunity fit into my broader career plan?”

 Career plan?
 Isn’t that your manager’s job?
 Yeah?
 Kind’a?
-Problem with your manager is that she’s only going to be there for two or three years and you are you for, like, forever.
-You are the most informed person regarding your career plans which means both your analysis and decision regarding this opportunity are critical.
+The problem with your manager is she’s your manager for two or three years, and you are you for, like, forever.
+You are the most informed person regarding your career path, meaning your analysis and decision regarding this opportunity are critical.

 If you’re going to say yes to this opportunity, you need to understand why it’s a yes.
 What is it about this opportunity that will allow you to grow?